 The Company's executive officers, Directors and persons who own more than 10% of a registered class of the Company's equity securities are required by Section 16(a) of the Securities Exchange Act of 1934 to file reports of ownership and changes of ownership with the SEC.
 The SEC's rules require such person to furnish the Company with copies of all Section 16(a) reports that are filed on their behalf.
-Based on a review of the reports submitted to the Company, the Company believes that the applicable Section 16(a) reporting requirements were complied with for all transactions which occurred in 2007.
-The Company has not received any information from 10% stockholders indicating that they have not complied with filing requirements.
+Based on a review of the reports submitted to the Company, the Company believes that the applicable Section 16(a) reporting requirements were complied with for all transactions which occurred in 2008, except for the following officers' transactions: